 - Lost companionship and guidance – This pertains to the relationship between the decedent and their beneficiaries and may include guidance, advice, companionship, and care of the deceased.

-- Expenses incurred as a result of injury and death – Medical costs which the family must pay out-of-pocket, reasonable burial and funeral expenses may also be included in a wrongful death lawsuit.
+- Expenses incurred as a result of injury and death – Medical costs which the family must pay out of pocket, and reasonable burial and funeral expenses may also be included in a wrongful death lawsuit.
 Your attorney can explain how to get an accurate accounting.

 - Punitive damages – In Boston wrongful death cases, when a case goes to court and the court determines the responsible party’s behavior was considered “malicious, willful, wanton, or reckless conduct” or the person responsible was grossly negligent, punitive damages may also be sought by the estate.